 -Scholly is providing $200 in cash assistance to students, parents of a student, or graduates. http://myscholly.com/relief

 -21 Savage and Chime are sharing free online financial literacy resources from EverFi to help with at-home learning for students and families across the country.

 -GDOL has introduced tutorials for applying to Unemployment Insurance (UI) and Pandemic Unemployment Assistance (PUA), at https://dol.georgia.gov/individual-claims and https://dol.georgia.gov/pua.
-Common mistakes include those included here in this article.
-For folks having trouble, note that their customer service contacts are: 1-877-709-8185 and firstname.lastname@example.org.
+Common mistakes include those included here in this article; and this one.
+For folks having trouble, note that their customer service contacts are: 1-877-709-8185 and email@example.com.
 If you have had trouble getting through and are an HD 99 resident, please contact for further assistance.

 -for those who don't quality for Georgia's State Unemployment Insurance, you may still quality for FEMA's Disaster Unemployment Assistance, which is also administered through the state's Department of Labor (DOL): https://dol.georgia.gov/faqs-individuals/individuals-faqs-disaster-related-benefits

 -WSB-TV is curating a list of companies, like grocery stores and retailers, that are hiring in Atlanta in the midst of COVID-19 (and in some cases temporarily increasing pay): www.wsbtv.com/…/these-are-compan…/5GYRDGADH5HXFKGP4FCDODNM6Q